Rehab-Robotics-Lab/FloSystem/README.md

 We need ssl certs during local development.

 1.  `sudo apt install libnss3-tools`
-2. Download the latest binary for [mkcert](https://github.com/FiloSottile/mkcert)
+2. Download the latest binary for [mkcert](https://github.com/FiloSottile/mkcert) Then install mkcert using the installation guide on github
 3. Change permissions `sudo chmod u+x <name of binary>`
 4. Setup certs registry: `<name of binary: mkcert...> -install`
 5. Make a certs dir (named `certs`) in the root of this repo and go into it